NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

-If the PSA level remains raised or increases with time, you may be advised to have repeat biopsies or to have biopsies performed under a general anaesthetic (saturation biopsies).
+If the PSA level remains raised or increases with time, you may be advised to have a repeat MRI, repeat biopsies, or to have biopsies performed under a general anaesthetic (saturation biopsies).
 The latter allows more extensive sampling and is more likely to detect prostate cancer if it is present.
 More accurate still is a technique where your ultrasound scan is superimposed on an MRI scan.
 This technique is probably more sensitive in detecting prostate cancer but is still under assessment.

 Download a leaflet about biopsies performed under general anaesthetic

 If your prostate biopsies are positive for prostate cancer

 Your urologist will then discuss the following:

 To find out the extent of your prostate cancer, your urologist may arrange a CT scan, an MRI scan (see above) or a bone scintigram (bone scan, pictured).
 Together with the Gleason grade found on the biopsies, these will determine what treatment is needed.
 Not all patients, however, require staging investigations before treatment.